Wests Tigers: Emblems and jerseys

 The club's name and logo are a combination of the two partners.
 The uniform colours are a combination of the black and white of the Western Suburbs Magpies uniform and the black and gold from the Balmain Tigers uniform.
+The black and gold reaches back to the 1882 founded Balmain Rowing Club and made internationally famous by champion sculler William Beach.
+The Magpies' black and white emanates from the Ashfield rugby union club (a second grade district) from which the majority of its first players and officials came from at its 1908 founding at Ashfield Town Hall.

 The original logo combined a modern "in your face" Tiger with a traditional Wests 'V' in the background.
 There is also a Magpie (taken from the Western Suburbs Logo) on both sleeves of the Jersey.
 In 2009, to commemorate the 10th anniversary of the joint venture, a predominantly white strip with a gold 'V' was unveiled.

 Since formation, the Wests Tigers have mostly retained the same logo with subtle changes.
 In October 2021, Wests Tigers unveiled a simplified logo ahead of the 2022 NRL season, retaining the tiger head of previous emblems with fewer details.
 The rebranding is intended to make the identity more suitable to modern digital formats, and coincided with the Tigers' move to a new training and administration base.